Real Estate Mantra

-Most often, one will ask neighbors, co-workers, friends, family, or a random person met at the coffee shop.
+Most often, one will ask neighbors, co-workers, friends, family, or a random person to meet at the coffee shop.
 All of these people will freely provide you advice, but they are influenced by their own wants, desires, and in some cases, have ulterior motives to have you move next to them or where they want to be.
-It is extremely critical for you to determine what is essential to you in choosing a location and home.
+Therefore it is extremely critical for you to determine what is essential to you in choosing a location and home.
 Even if other people are living with you and are involved in the home selection process, each person should individually derive what is important to them.

 So, what steps should the home selection committee take to identify the ideal location?

 • Step 1: Review your finances and derive a budget in consultation with your accountant, lender, and real estate agent.

 • Step 2: Derive a list of your “wants” and prioritize them: 1.
 Safety, 2.
 Schools, 3.
 Distance to work, 4.Taxes, 5.
 Restaurants, 6.
 Parks, 7.
 Shopping, 8.
 Entertainment, 9.
 Transportation and 10.
 Other Services

 • Step 3: Derive a list of all the areas you are interested in with a “Yes” and “No” selection option.

 • Step 4: Gather official reports to consult: 1.
 Crime report, 2.
 School report, 3.
 Local tax information, 4.
 Train, and bus station maps, including if applicable, transportation means for schools or other needs, 5.Lists and directions to local restaurants and stores, 6.
 Maps detailing parks and other recreational activities or needs.